Leon is an experienced solicitor who holds the following degrees:

 Later that year, Leon appeared as solicitor-advocate (no Counsel) for a taxi driver charged with fraud in the Holland Park Magistrates Court for a one day trial, and against all odds secured a verdict of not guilty after a brutally effective cross examination of the complainant.

-Since July 2018 Leon has been the solicitor for former federal Senator David Leyonhjelm instructing Tony Morris QC in the great defamation battle against Greens Senator Sarah Hanson-Young.
+Leon was the solicitor for then federal Senator David Leyonhjelm instructing Tony Morris QC in the great defamation battle against Greens Senator Sarah Hanson-Young.

 On 20 November 2018, Leon obtained a sentence of 18 months probation and no conviction recorded for a client who had been charged with entering a dwelling with intent to commit an indictable offence and two counts of assault occasioning bodily harm, even though the Queensland Police sought a custodial term of imprisonment against his client.